dojo/docs/quickstart/dojo-basics.rst

      dialog.show();
   }

 ``dijit.byId`` returns an reference to that particular Dijit instance, and allows you to call methods and set properties.
-Each Dijit has several fundamental methods and properties defined by `dijit._Widget <dijit/_Widget>`_, and adds in additional specific methods depending on the type of Dijit.
+Each Dijit has several fundamental methods and properties defined by :ref:`dijit._Widget <dijit/_Widget>`, and adds in additional specific methods depending on the type of Dijit.

 ==========